Chapter 7 Bankruptcy Attorney in Decatur AL

 Next, it is important to assess the advisability of filing a case.
 This is a more complicated question as bankruptcy laws are complicated.
 Generally, if you spend more money each month than you make, if you earn less than the average household size in your state, and you do not own any non-exempt assets, a Chapter 7 bankruptcy would likely be successful.
 Obviously where you live is important as the median income numbers and your budget can all affect the success of your case.

 Once it appears you are eligible and that a bankruptcy would successfully accomplish what you hope, the process can also be complicated.
 Before you can file a case, the law requires every debtor to complete a credit counseling session.
 Once this is complete, the legal process of filing a Chapter 7 Bankruptcy begins with the preparation and filing of the bankruptcy petition and schedules.
-The bankruptcy petition and schedules is a series of documents that contain information about your debts, your assets, income and general financial status for the previous few years.
+The bankruptcy petition and schedules are a series of documents that contain information about your debts, your assets, income and general financial status for the previous few years.
 The bankruptcy petition is used to demonstrate that you qualify for Chapter 7 discharge, determine which of your debts will be eliminated, what property you will be allowed to keep and which debts you have chosen to keep.

 Once your case is filed, certain documents must be mailed to the trustee assigned to your case and you will be assigned a date for a meeting of creditors as provided under 11 U.S.C. §341.
-The meeting occurs approximately four to six weeks after filing of the Chapter 7 Bankruptcy.
+The meeting occurs approximately four to six weeks after the filing of the Chapter 7 Bankruptcy.
 The debtor’s attendance at this meeting is absolutely required, except in very rare circumstances.
 The Trustee presides over the meeting.
 The Trustee reviews the filing for possible fraud issues, represents your creditors, and evaluates your qualifications for Chapter 7 Bankruptcy.
 The Chapter 7 Trustee will also investigate property and valuation.
 One of the main duties of the trustee is to liquidate any non-exempt property and distribute the proceeds fairly among creditors.
-At the First Meeting of the Creditors, the Chapter 7 Trustee will ask a series of questions, and typically make his or her findings during this short meeting.
+At the First Meeting of the Creditors, the Chapter 7 Trustee will ask a series of questions and typically make his or her findings during this short meeting.
 If the Chapter 7 Trustee issues a “no asset” report or “abandons” your property, the Chapter 7 Bankruptcy will proceed and the debtor will not lose any property.

 If all goes well at the First Meeting of Creditors, approximately 60 to 90 days thereafter you will receive your discharge, and your case will close.
-During this period all of your creditors will be give an opportunity to review your Chapter 7 Bankruptcy filing, and have the right to object to it.
+During this period all of your creditors will be given an opportunity to review your Chapter 7 Bankruptcy filing and have the right to object to it.
 You will also be given the opportunity to reaffirm, or promise to keep paying on, your secured debts such as a home or a car.
-At the time of your discharge, your pre-filing unsecured dischargeable debt will eliminated forever!
+At the time of your discharge, your pre-filing unsecured dischargeable debt will be eliminated forever!

 What Debts are not Discharged in Alabama?

-Certain unsecued debts are non-dischargeable in Chapter 7 and Chapter 13.
+Certain unsecured debts are non-dischargeable in Chapter 7 and Chapter 13.
 Examples of these are alimony and child support obligations, taxes less than three (3) years old, student loans (with the sole exception listed below), and any debts procured by fraud, incurring debt without a reasonably certain ability to repay the debt, and so forth.
-Certain debts related to a divorce proceeding, such as attorneys fees, may be dischargeable in a Chapter 13, but not in a Chapter 7.
+Certain debts related to a divorce proceeding, such as attorneys fees, may be dischargeable in Chapter 13, but not in Chapter 7.
 Federal, state and local taxes may be subject to specific time rules.
 Non-dischargeable debt is determined by federal bankruptcy law.
 Failure to pay any type of non-dischargeable debt will allow creditors to continue their collection process.
 Other non-dischargeable debts include mortgage liens, certain types of purchases for luxury items within 90 days of filing, secure debt, penalties and fines by government agencies, punitive damages assessed for “willful and malicious acts”, drunk driving fines, debts not outlined on the schedule and forms filed with the Bankruptcy Court and certain cash advances.